PaulCreusy/kivy-latex-label/README.md

 ## How to use it

-You can use the LatexLabel as any other Label in kivy (although all options may not be available), your equations just need to be delimited by dollar symbols ($) like in any Latex document.
+You can use the LatexLabel as any other Label in kivy (although all options may not be available), your equations just need to be delimited by dollar symbols ($) like in any LaTeX document.

 Here is a short demo with a python and kv files.
 To run it, the python should be pasted in a file called "demo.py" and the kv in "demo.kv".